openvinotoolkit/openvino/docs/ops/infrastructure/If_8.md

 **Body Outputs**

-* **Multiple outputs**: Results of execution of the internal network.
+* **Multiple outputs**: Results of execution of the subgraph.
 Tensors of any type and shape.

 **Examples**